Markomannia incident: Battle between SMS Panther and Crete-à-Pierrot

 German residents had already been harmed in Haiti's civil war and so after the incident the German minister-resident in the Haitian capital Port-au-Prince, Francsen, immediately called in a German warship.
 The Kaiserliche Marine sent the to find the rebel ship.
 Admiral Killick evacuated his crew and blew up the aft magazines of Crête-à-Pierrot, which was by then under fire from the Panther commanded by Richard Eckermann.
 Killick and four crewmen went down with the ship.
 There were concerns about how the United States would view the action in the context of the Monroe Doctrine.
 But despite legal advice describing the sinking as "illegal and excessive", the US State Department endorsed the action.
 The New York Times declared that "Germany was quite within her rights in doing a little housecleaning on her own account".

+Aftermath

+Due to protests of the Haitian population, the Panther for the time being did not call at any North Haitian harbours.
+Apparently, riots against German residents did not occur, particularly because Firmin was considered to be friendly with the Germans.
+For the provisional government that did not have naval forces, the German intervention was a welcome reinforcement of its military capabilities that enabled unhindered transport of weapons by ship, including imports from foreign countries.

+In 1943 Haiti issued a stamp with the portrait of Killick.
+In the same year, Charles Moravia published the play L´amiral Killick: drame historique aux trois tableaus (Port-au-Prince 1943).
+The German Kriegsmarine continued to celebrate the anniversary of the sinking of the Crete.